Better to see Chapter 1 Introduction of Traffic Safety (2004)

 true value of X has a 68% chance of being within the indicated range, a 16%

-chance of being lower than X - DX and a
+chance of being lower than X - DX and

-16% chance of being higher than X + DX.
+a 16% chance of being higher than X + DX.
 In some cases the indicated error will

 include contributions from other than randomness in data, in analogue with

 experimental errors in the physical sciences.
-It is simply not true that collecting more and more data in the
+It is simply not true that collecting more and more data in

-to whatever precision is desired.
-In
+nature to whatever precision is desired.

-errors, are given.
-Provided it is clear
+standard errors, are given.
+Provided

-which is used, the choice is arbitrary.
+it is clear which is used, the choice is arbitrary.
+The computation of confidence

-The computation of confidence intervals and of whether something is
+intervals and of whether something is statistically significantly different

-statistically significantly different from zero (or some other value) are
+from zero (or some other value) are essentially identical, but as discussed

-is nearly always more illuminating.
+above, presenting an interval estimate is nearly always more illuminating.

 THREE LEVELS OF KNOWLEDGE